SEP 11, 2020 | GLOBAL

 - Akamai offers a portfolio of edge security, web and mobile performance, and OTT solutions to accelerate and secure existing cloud solutions.
 They are offering a 60-day self-service period of their Enterprise Application Access solutions to help organizations manage sudden increases in remote workers.

-- The Akamai Foundation is matching donations towards COVID-19 relief up to $200,000 as part of its Matching Gift campaign.
+- The Akamai Foundation matched donations towards COVID-19 relief up to $400,000 as part of its Matching Gift campaign.

 - Akamai published a report, "Credential stuffing in the media industry", which provides insights into the huge peaks of credential stuffing attacks during the pandemic.